stateflow-dev/adaptive-runtime/README.md

 Most frameworks focus on *what* a system should do.

-Adaptive Runtime focuses on *what happens* when the system has already been running for hours, days, or weeks â€” and something goes wrong.
+Adaptive Runtime focuses on *what happens* when the system has already been running for hours, days, or weeks — and something goes wrong.

 It provides:

-- **state persistence** â€” runtime memory that survives crashes and restarts
+- **state persistence** — runtime memory that survives crashes and restarts
-- **contextual awareness** â€” understanding of current operating conditions
+- **contextual awareness** — understanding of current operating conditions
-- **confidence-aware decisions** â€” actions weighted by certainty, not just rules
+- **confidence-aware decisions** — actions weighted by certainty, not just rules
-- **recovery workflows** â€” automatic restoration from checkpoints after failure
+- **recovery workflows** — automatic restoration from checkpoints after failure

 All of this without requiring a cloud service, LLM, or external orchestration platform.